-Staff believes that the proposed definition reflects the intent of the Zoning Code in terms of both downtown building design and setbacks in residential and hospital/medical zones.
-It would reasonably reflect how the term "story" has been applied on past residential projects as defined in the Building Code without reliance upon complex formulae.
-It puts relatively tall buildings with few floor levels on par with the similar height buildings with multiple floor levels, thereby providing a more flexible means of meeting requirements pertaining to minimum number of stories in the downtown.
+Staff believes that the proposed definition reflects the intent of the zoning code in terms of both downtown building design and setbacks in residential and hospital/medical zones.
+It would reasonably reflect how the term "story" has been applied on past residential projects as defined in the building code without reliance upon complex formulae.
+It puts tall buildings with few floor levels on par with the similar height buildings with multiple floor levels, thereby providing a more flexible means of meeting requirements pertaining to minimum number of stories in the downtown.
 Finally, staff believes the proposed increment of 14 feet, along with the rounding provisions described, strikes the appropriate balance between the objectives of ensuring minimum building height in the downtown, and the objectives of requiring increased setbacks in residential and hospital/medical zones when buildings reach a certain height.

-Therefore, it is the recommendation of the City Manager that the City Council act in accordance with Alternative 1, which is to adopt the definitions of "story" and "basement" defined above and in the attached draft ordinance.
+Staff therefore recommends that the Commission act in accordance with Alternative 1, which is to recommend adoption of the definitions of "story" and "basement" defined above and in the attached draft ordinance.